1 Introduction

 Antiochus was the son of Heracles and Meda, daughter of Phylas of Dryopes, and one of the eponyms of Athens.
 [45]

-Thus, the inhabitants who founded Chaeroneia together with Chaeron, son of Thero, were Orchomenians who had been living in exile in Athens for three generations.
+The inhabitants who founded Chaeroneia, together with Chaeron, son of Thero, were Orchomenians who had been living in exile in Athens for three generations.

 However, in nearby Lebadeia and Stiris, there were settlers from Athens, and Chaeroneia was caught up in the conflict between Orchomenus and Athens.
 [46]

-In 424 BC, Chaeroneia was under the jurisdiction of Orchomenus, a Boeotian state.
+In 424 BC, Chaeroneia was under the jurisdiction of Orchomenus, a Boeotian territory.

 The Athenians tried to provoke a revolt from within Chaeroneia, but failed, and Chaeroneia was saved by the Boeotians.
 [47]